apache/trafficserver/doc/admin-guide/plugins/buffer_upload.en.rst

 1. Default buffering mode is disk aio buffering mode.
 To turn off disk buffering, add a "use_disk_buffer 0" line in config file

-2. All request headers inlcuding cookies plus the entire POST data will be buffered (either in memory or on disk)
+2. All request headers including cookies plus the entire POST data will be buffered (either in memory or on disk)

 Configuration File
 ==================